 That is a strategy.
 Everything else is shopping.

-If you'd rather skip the trial-and-error stage, that's exactly what I do for small business owners.
-I'll review your current tools, identify the workflows worth focusing on, and build a plain-English plan you can actually execute.
-You can see how the engagements work, read about the 90-day roadmap approach, or book a free strategy call and we'll sort through your stack together.
+If you want an outside review, I can inventory the current tools, compare workflow candidates, and document what to keep, test, connect, fix first, or stop.
+You can see how the engagements work, read about the 90-day roadmap approach, or book a free 15-minute bottleneck review and we'll sort through your stack together.